 We order the same meal at our favorite restaurant or the same drink at Starbucks.

-People form habits when it comes to voting too, and they stick to them
+People form habits when it comes to voting too and they stick too them

-Their voting habits determine the propensity candidates must look at when targeting their messaging materials of their campaigns.
+Their voting habits determine the propensity candidates must look at when targeting the message of their campaigns.